Differentially Private Decentralized Optimization with Relay Communication: Conclusion

 \section{Conclusion}

 We have considered a convex decentralized optimization problem on an undirected network where the loss function consists of local smooth terms and a global nonsmooth term.
-For privacy concern of such problem, we proposed an efficient algorithm called DP-RECAL.
-Compared with existing privacy-preserving algorithms, DP-RECAL is especially designed to experience less LCI when converging to the same accuracy by an AFBS-based algorithm and its relay communication technique.
-Therefore, DP-RECAL shows superior privacy and communication performance.
-Subsequent attention can also be paid to diminishing the stepsize and fixing the privacy budget per iteration with a view to achieve better privacy protection.
-Moreover, we have shown that DP-RECAL is convergent with uncoordinated network-independent stepsizes and established the linear convergence rate of DP-RECAL under metric subregularity.
-The evaluations on real-world datasets have demonstrated the accuracy and privacy of our proposed approach.
+For privacy concern of such problem, we proposed an efficient algorithm named DP-RECAL.
+Compared with preexisting privacy-preserving algorithms, DP-RECAL offers a distinctive advantage: it reduces the PLF with similar convergence accuracy by means of an AFBS-based framework and its relay communication technique.
+As substantiated through analysis, DP-RECAL demonstrates exceptional privacy preservation and commendable communication efficiency.
+Moreover, we have established DP-RECAL's convergence with uncoordinated network-independent stepsizes and its linear convergence under metric subregularity.
+However, it is pertinent to acknowledge that DP-RECAL's convergence rate may not be as competitive as popular decentralized optimization algorithms, due to the inherent sequential nature of agent computations.
+Thus, our subsequent attention could also be paid to find the optimal PLF to achieve optimal privacy protection for differentially private decentralized algorithms while maintaining parallel computation at the agents.

+\begin{IEEEbiography}[{ }]{Luqing Wang} received the B.S. degree in Cyber Science and Engineering from Southeast University, Nanjing, China, in 2023.
+She is currently pursuing the Ph.D. degree in computer science and technology with the School of Computer Science and Engineering, Southeast University, Nanjing, China.
+Her current research focuses on distributed optimization, federal learning, and algorithmic security. \end{IEEEbiography}